-The RCA's Service Design course partnered with CERN, the birthplace of the World Wide Web and the Large Hadron Collider for a collaborative project.
-We were tasked with helping CERN's knowledge transfer team Ideasquare dream up new applications for CERN's groundbreaking technologies and in doing so, address any or all of the UN's Sustainable Development Goals (SDGs).
+The RCA's Service Design course partnered with CERN, the birthplace of the World Wide Web and the Large Hadron Collider, for a collaborative project.
+We were tasked with helping CERN's knowledge transfer team - Ideasquare dream up new applications for CERN's groundbreaking technologies, and in doing so, address any or all of the UN's Sustainable Development Goals (SDGs).

 Our team set out to address SDGs around climate change and environmental issues.
 Our impression was that CERN’s location in Geneva meant that knowledge transfer was mainly happening with local biomedical companies.
-Seeing as climate change is perhaps our generartion’s greatest challenge, and is crying out for multi-national collaborations of the kind exemplified by CERN, we set our sights on finding a global issue where intervention could have maximum impact.
+Seeing as climate change is perhaps our generartion’s greatest challenge, and is crying out for multi-national collaborations of the kind exemplified by CERN, we set our sights on finding an environmental issue where intervention could have maximum impact.

-After surveying the many areas of needed action in the fight against climate change, aided by the 2017 book Drawdown by Paul Hawken, we landed on the often overlooked yet incredibly important theme of refrigeration,and more specifically - the cold chain.
+After surveying the many areas of needed action in the fight against climate change, aided by the 2017 book Drawdown by Paul Hawken, we landed on the often overlooked yet incredibly important theme of refrigeration, and more specifically - the cold chain.

 “Welcome to the coldscape: the unobtrusive architecture of man’s unending struggle against time, distance, and entropy itself.”

-The coldscape is the name for the vast array of temperature-controlled storage spaces that exist to maintain and extend the shelf life of perishable goods such as: meat, fruit, vegetables and pharmaceutical products.
+The coldscape is the name given to the vast array of temperature-controlled storage spaces that exist to maintain and extend the shelf life of perishable goods such as: meat, fruit, vegetables and pharmaceutical products.
 The cold chain is the supply chain between these spaces, requiring the uninterrupted handling - through harvest, collection, packing, processing, storage, transport and marketing - of the product within a low temperature.

 This largely invisible global network and its steady operation underlies our economies and makes our fully stocked supermarkets possible.

 But not everyone has access to this crucial infrastructure.